Kathy Kennedy

-Kathy Kennedy is an American Republican Party politician currently serving as a member of the Connecticut House of Representatives from the 119th district, which includes part of Orange and Milford, since 2019.
+Kathy Kennedy is an American Republican Party politician currently serving as a member of the Connecticut House of Representatives from the 119th district, which includes part of Orange and Milford.
 Kennedy was first elected in 2018 over Democrat Ellen Beatty.
-Kennedy was narrowly re-elected in 2020 over Democrat Bryan Anderson.
-On March 5, 2022, it was reported that Kennedy will seek re-election in the upcoming 2022 elections.
+She was narrowly re-elected in 2020 over Democrat Bryan Anderson.
+On March 5, 2022, it was reported that Kennedy would seek re-election in the upcoming 2022 elections.
 Kennedy currently serves as a member of the Appropriations, Public Health, and Education Committees and is also the Ranking Member of the Executive and Legislations Nominations Committee.